 Garlic Chives or Chinese Chives

 I love the Garlic Chives in my garden.
-They bloom into beautiful white lacey flowers, then they dry and produce lots of seeds.
-They reseed themselves enough to maintain what I want to grow, so there are lots of seeds to give away and donate to various garden clubs.
+They bloom into beautiful white lacy flowers, then they dry and produce lots of seeds.
+They regrow from tubers but you can also grow them from seed.
+The produce lots of seeds so there are plenty to give away and donate to various garden clubs.

 Garlic Chives have a mild onion taste with just a hint of garlic.
 The foliage is flatter than common Chives and looks a lot like grass.
 With a medium to a fine chop, they add a pleasant and mild flavor to cooked dishes such as potatoes and deviled eggs.
 They also work well as a garnish.
 This link has some great recipes that include Chives.